wuori/vue-collage/README.md

-# vue-collage-slideshow
+# vue-collage
-Responsive slideshow with animated collages for Vue.js.
+Responsive collages with animated images for Vue.js.
 After given images are preloaded, component generates collages with different templates.
 Every slide can contain up to 5 pictures.
 Using transition animation, the component creates a different slide effects for every image in a collage (slide from the left/right/top/bottom).
 Collages are made in a way that vertical and horizontal images fit to container as best as possible.
-Slideshow takes up 100% of the container height.
+Collages take up 100% of the container height.

+## Credits:
+This component is just a stripped-down version of `vue-collage-slideshow` from [edicasoft](https://github.com/edicasoft/vue-collage-slideshow).

 ## Demo:
 [Check out the demo on jsFiddle](https://jsfiddle.net/dmykhailova/xwgasdt7/show/)

 ## Installation:
-Just use `npm install --save vue-collage-slideshow`
+Just use `npm install --save vue-collage`

 ## Set up:
 ```
-import Slideshow from 'vue-collage-slideshow';
+import Collage from 'vue-collage';

 export default {
   ...
   components: {
-    Slideshow
+    Collage
   }
   ...
 };